EXPERTS IN WOMEN'S HEALTH

 WORLD-CLASS MSc COURSE

 This one-year, residential, taught MSc course is based in purpose built premises at the Institute of Reproductive Sciences in Oxford with dedicated state of the art teaching and research facilities.
 It has won numerous University awards for teaching innovation and excellence.
-Applications for the MSc in Clinical Embryology starting in October 2015 have now closed, but we will reopen for entry in October 2016 later this year.
+We are now accepting applications for the MSc in Clinical Embryology starting in October 2016.
+Please apply by 12pm (GMT) on Friday 8th January 2016.